aadityataparia/splasher/README.md

 - Simple dependency chart of components eg. images masonry component is used in home page as well as favorites page

+I have used infinite scrollable search page for seamless user experience.

+I have used masonry image list to cater to images of different sizes.

 ## TODO

 - Create backend system with authentication and saving user's favorites in DB.